techgnosis/k8s-101-workshop/c.deployments_jobs.md

 </p>
 </details>

-### Verify that something's wrong with the rollout
+### Verify that something is wrong with the rollout

 <details><summary>show</summary>
 <p>